 Laser cleaning is popular in a range of industries but especially in manufacturing where it is very often used to prepare surfaces for subsequent industrial processes such as painting and welding.
 It’s also a valuable for processes where working with materials such as glass, ceramics, metals, concrete and plastics, etc. are involved.
 The process can also be applied to the cleaning of larger objects, e.g. rust removal on bridges or debris/contaminants removal on the surface of aircraft and trains, etc.

 Cleaning also offers additional benefits such as increased precision and improvements in process speed, so there are many benefits and advantages to be considered.

-SPI Lasers Fiber Laser range can be used for a variety of industrial laser cleaning applications, such as paint removal, preparation treatment, oil and oxides (e.g. rust) removal, mould cleaning, tool cleaning in addition to labelling and marking.
+SPI Lasers Fiber Laser range can be used for a variety of industrial cleaning with laser applications, such as paint removal, preparation treatment, oil and oxides (e.g. rust) removal, mould cleaning, tool cleaning in addition to labelling and marking.
 Laser cleaning typically uses high repetition rates and short pulses with high peak powers.
 All of this is done without damaging the substrate materials and without making contact with the material surface.

+To read SPI Lasers – Cleaning FAQs click this link.
 Below you will find two types of documents to help increase your knowledge on the capabilities and applications of laser cleaning:

 ‘Applications Insights’ are detailed articles on specific applications.